ajsaule/ajsaule/README.md

 ### Hi there, I'm Andrej 👋

 I'm here to learn all about the best tooling and practices for building web applications.
-I want to help increase the usabiltiy of software so that all demographics can participate and use modern technologie, growing personally and progressionally along the way.
+I want to help increase the usability of software so that all demographics can participate and use modern technologies, growing personally and professionally along the way.

 ---